-Temporary Grade Description ı Incomplete: A temporary grade assigned when the requirements of a course have not yet been completed due to hardship or extenuating circumstances, such as illness or death in the family.
-IP In progress: A temporary grade assigned for courses that, due to design may require a further enrollment in the same course.
-No more than two IP grades will be assigned for the same course.
-(For these courses a final grade will be assigned to either the 3 rd course attempt or at the point of course completion.)

-CW Compulsory Withdrawal: A temporary grade assigned by a Dean when an instructor, after documenting the prescriptive strategies applied and consulting with peers, deems that a student is unsafe to self or others and must be removed from the lab, practicum, worksite, or field placement. ---- --
+Temporary Grade Description I Incomplete: A temporary grade assigned when the requirements of a course have not yet been completed due to hardship or extenuating circumstances, such as illness or death in the family.
+In progress: A temporary grade assigned for courses that, due to design require a further enrollment in the same course.
+No more than two IP grades assigned for the same course.
+(For these courses a final grade will be a either the 3 rd course attempt or at the point of course completion.) cw Compulsory Withdrawal: A temporary grade assigned by a Dean when an instructor, after documenting the prescriptive strategies applied and consulting with peers, deems that a student is unsafe to self or others and must be removed from the lab, practicum, worksite, or field placement.